romrawinjp/romrawinjp.github.io/content/cv.md

   <p id = "rcorners1" content="width=device-width, height=device-height, initial-scale=1">
   <medium>
   <b> May 1, 2023 </b> - I will be attending Stanford Summer Session! <br>
   <b> August 31, 2023 </b> - Thank you for having me!
 People were really nice to me.
 I have learned, discovered, and reflected many important things in life.
-It was an unforgettable moment I could never have asked for anywhere else.
+It was an unforgettable moment I could ever ask for anywhere else.
   </medium>
   </p>
 </div>